 What is the metaverse used for today?

-The online gaming industry has decades-long experience in creating immersive virtual worlds.
+The online gaming industry has decades-long experience in creating immersive worlds through such technologies as VR gaming.
 And to the extent a proto-metaverse has a mainstream use, the massive audiences that flock -- albeit not synchronously -- to the likes of Roblox, Epic Games and Decentraland suggest that playing games, building virtual worlds and investing in real estate might be it.

 Enterprises are experimenting with metaverse applications in the workplace that build on the virtual applications companies deployed during the pandemic to support remote work.
 An early application of metaverse technologies involves workplace training.
 Some hospitals are already using VR and AR to train for common medical procedures, reported TechTarget news writer Esther Ajao.
 One technology recently approved by the FDA is Medivis, an AR surgical system that lets surgeons quickly sync with a hospital's digital imaging system.
 Other metaverse-type applications she wrote about in her article, "Enterprise applications of the metaverse slow but coming," include the following: